b-laporte/hibe/README.md

 </div>

-When we give a closer look at this model, we realize that there are two main sequences:
+After a closer look we realize that there are two main sequences in this model:
 - a **read-only** sequence that occurs after state changes to trigger UI view updates.
-In this sequence, data should be ideally ***immutable*** as it gives a very simple way to avoid recalculating things that haven't changed on the UI side.
+In this sequence, data should be ideally ***immutable*** as it gives a very simple way to avoid recalculating pieces that haven't changed on the UI side.
 - a (mostly)**write-only** sequence that occurs during the action processing.
 In this sequence, having ***mutable*** data is convenient as actions can be written through very straightforward and maintainable code.

 Hibe allows exactly that: have immutable objects that provide a mutable api to create new versions of those objects.
 To be more precise, only the last version of a hibe object can be virtually mutated.
 In this respect, hibe objects behave as if they were ***eventually immutable***.